pbranson/pangeo-hpc-singularity/README.md

    ```
    to connect to the host running the jupyter container - this gives you access to the slurm job scheduler from that terminal and you can start workers in there using the script:
    ```
-   sbatch start_worker.slurm
+   sbatch start_worker.slurm $MYSCRATCH/scheduler-$HOST.json
    ```
-   Note that this input argument to dask-worker (inside the start_worker.slurm script) ```--local-directory $LOCALDIR``` tells the worker the path to local disk storage on the node which can be used for spilling data, but not all HPC nodes/centres have attached local storage.
+   Note that the input argument to dask-worker (inside the start_worker.slurm script) ```--local-directory $LOCALDIR``` tells the worker the path to local disk storage on the node which can be used for spilling data, but not all HPC nodes/centres have attached local storage.
 Currently this is disabled.
 Also note that it has a default singularity image set - the singularity image needs to be the same as the one that is running jupyter.
    Finally the dask worker specifications used in the ```start_worker.slurm``` script are based of the slurm environment variables, so you can alter the worker specification using the ```#SBATCH``` directives:
    ```
    #SBATCH --ntasks=20